COVID-19 response: Municipal council meetings

 The arbitrator must be chosen by the municipalities by April 1, 2021.
-The arbitrator must make an award that resolves the issues in dispute by April 1, 2021.
+The arbitrator must make an award that resolves the issues in dispute by April 1, 2022.

 ICF Workbook: Resource Guide for Municipalities (PDF, 12.5 MB)

 The Rural Municipalities of Alberta and the Alberta Urban Municipalities Association were funded by Alberta Municipal Affairs to develop the initial guide and the subsequent update on ICF.